50054-cdpa/notes/fp_scala.md

 }
 ```

-which ressembles the math specification
+which resembles the math specification

 $$
 \begin{array}{cc}